kochf1/edu-slides/README.md

 or leveraging AI outputs—can maintain a polished, professional appearance with minimal effort.

 ## Getting Started:
-Check the [a relative link](main.tex) template provided with this package.
+Check the [main.tex](main.tex) template provided with this package.

 ![Hellow World Example](hello-world.png)